Ixodes pacificus: Attachment mechanism

 Once a tick finds itself on its host it will immediately begin to look for an appropriate feeding site.
-Finding a site to feed typically takes a little as 10 minutes but can last as long as 2 hours.
-When the tick finds a sufficient feeding location it punctures the skin of its host and inserts a feeding tube that secretes a cement like substance and has barbs to help the tick to stay attached to the host.
+Finding a site to feed typically takes as little as 10 minutes but can last as long as 2 hours.
+When the tick finds a sufficient feeding location it punctures the skin of its host and inserts a feeding tube that secretes a cementlike substance and has barbs to help the tick to stay attached to the host.
 Ticks also secrete saliva onto the punctured area that acts as anesthetic so the host will not feel the tick cutting into the skin.
 This allows the tick to stay attached to the host longer because they go unnoticed by the host.
-Once a tick is attached it will then feed on the hosts blood meal for several days and then detach itself from the host.
-If the tick was infected with a pathogen it may transmit the infection to the host species through its saliva entering the hosts blood stream.
+Once a tick is attached it will then feed on the host's blood meal for several days and then detach itself from the host.
+If the tick was infected with a pathogen it may transmit the infection to the host species through its saliva entering the host's blood stream.